Learn More About Power

 400 Participants Needed

-The current study will evaluate the pharmacokinetics, safety, and tolerability of INDV-6001 following multiple doses in participants with opioid use disorder in order to select optimum dosing regimens for future studies.
-Prior to receiving INDV-6001, participants will be stabilised on 12-16 mg of transmucosal BUP (SUBOXONE®) or will transition from a monthly maintenance dose of subcutaneous extended-release BUP (SUBLOCADE®).
+This is a multicentre, open-label, multiple dose study of INDV-6001 in adult participants with moderate or severe OUD as defined by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).
+The current study will evaluate the pharmacokinetics (PK), safety, and tolerability of INDV-6001 following multiple doses in participants with OUD to select optimum dosing regimens for future studies.
+Prior to receiving INDV-6001, participants will be stabilised on 12-16 mg of transmucosal (TM) BUP (SUBOXONE®) or will transition from a 100-mg monthly maintenance dose of SC extended-release BUP (SUBLOCADE®).
 This study will also evaluate the use of alternative injection sites (thigh, back of upper arm), which may be desirable in this patient population for the anticipated extended durations of treatment.

 No Placebo Group